Digital Marketing Team Structure

 - Digital Marketing Executive: The Digital Marketing Executive executes the day-to-day digital marketing activities.

-- SEO Specialist: The SEO Specialist monitors a website’s organic search rankings and ensures the website is optimized to rank highly for target keywords.
+- SEO Specialist: The SEO Specialist monitors a website’s organic search rankings and ensures the website is optimised to rank highly for target keywords.

 - Digital Media Planner: The Digital Media Planner plans the digital advertising campaign channels, budget, and monitors the execution and performance of all paid media campaigns.